Skip to content

 Merrill_HeadShot_Cropped_LowRes.jpg

-Growing up, award-winning author illsutrator MERRILL RAINEY spent most of his Saturday afternoons drawing, watching monster movies, and going on imaginary adventures with his brothers.
+Growing up, award-winning author illustrator MERRILL RAINEY spent most of his Saturday afternoons drawing, watching monster movies, and going on imaginary adventures with his brothers.
 Today, he is a cowboy-boot-wearing, picture-book-creator and paper-toy-maker.
 He creates his art tra-digitallyusing pencil, papers, and a mix of digital magic.

-Merrill also works for many children’s magazines like Highlights, Ranger Rick, and Humpty Dumpty.
 Merrill’s work focuses on exploring creativity and imaginative play.

-He has served on faculty at the Highlights Foundation retreat center and is the former illustrator coordinator for the Northern Ohio chapter of the Society of Children’s Book Writers and Illustrators.
-Merrill lives in the Village of Whitehouse, Ohio, with his editor (his wife), subject matter experts (his kids), and some very opinionated coworkers (one pup, a toad, two goldfish, and some crabby hermit crabs)!
+In addition to writing and illustrating more than seven books for children, Merrill also creates art for many children’s magazines like Highlights, Ranger Rick, and Humpty Dumpty.
+He lives in the Village of Whitehouse, Ohio, with his editor (his wife), subject matter experts (his kids), and some very opinionated coworkers (one pup, a toad, two goldfish, and some crabby hermit crabs)!

 ★ “Rainey’s art is integral to the story.”—Booklist

-Society of Children’s Book Writers & Illustrators (SCBWI), Magazine Merit Award, Letter of Merit, 2016
+• a SCBWI Magazine Merit Award, Letter of Merit, 2016

-• Society of Children’s Book Writers & Illustrators (SCBWI), Magazine Merit Award, Two Letters of Merit, 2015
+• a SCBWI Magazine Merit Award, Two Letters of Merit, 2015

 Visit Merrill online at: